Beacons View, near Monmouth

 There is a slightly shorter, direct route to Sgwd-yr-Eira waterfall from our car park at Dinas Rock.

-Gwaun Hepste is in a popular part of the Brecon Beacons National Park known as Waterfall Country.
+Gwaun Hepste is in a popular part of the Bannau Brycheiniog National Park known as Waterfall Country.

 Nowhere else in Wales is there such a richness and diversity of waterfalls within such a small area as Waterfall Country.
 Here the rivers Mellte, Hepste, Pyrddin, Nedd Fechan and Sychryd wind their way down deep, tree-lined gorges, over a series of dramatic waterfalls, before joining to form the River Neath.